aajanki/finnish-pos-accuracy/README.md

 ![Part-of-speech speed](images/pos_f1_speed.png)

-Execution duration as a function of the average POS F1 score.
+Execution duration as a function of the POS F1 score on the concatenated data.

 Note that FinnPos and Voikko do not make a distinction between auxiliary and main verbs and therefore their performance suffers by